sidevesh/NearDrop/README.md

 **NearDrop** is a partial implementation of [Google's Nearby Share](https://blog.google/products/android/nearby-share/) for macOS.

+This fork just renames the app to `Nearby Share` to match with the name of the feature on Android and the official Windows app.

 [Protocol documentation](/PROTOCOL.md) is available separately.

 The app lives in your menu bar and saves files to your downloads folder.
 It's that simple, really.